Lowther Street

 Nearest shops - Palmerston Street.

 Lowther Street school is a 19thC building which was owned and managed by a Trust.
-Once the building ceased to be used for educational purposes it reverted to the Crown Commissioners.
-The building has been acquired by Bollington Initiative Trust and planning permision obtained to restore the building for use as offices.
+Once the building ceased to be used for educational purposes it reverted to the Crown Commissioners and was converted to domestic units (2012).

 The name Lowther comes from the Lowther family whose daughter Maud was the second wife of Thomas Legh of Lyme Hall1.